jsschaf/MovieRecGenerator/README.md

 ```
 python3 movies.py
 ```
-Ensure that the environment is using Python 3.7, otherwise 'requests' python library will not be included Retrieves list of movies and their id, title, genres, keyword lists and stores those information into movies.json JSON format: [{"id": movie id, "name": movie title, "genre_list": list of genres, "keyword_list": list of keywords}]
+Ensure that the environment is using Python 3.7, otherwise 'requests' python library will not be included.

+Retrieves list of movies and their id, title, genres, keyword lists and stores those information into movies.json

+JSON format: [{"id": movie id, "name": movie title, "genre_list": list of genres, "keyword_list": list of keywords}]

 ### Suggesting Movies to Tweets